linode/docs/docs/web-servers/apache/how-to-install-apache-web-server-centos-8/index.md

 ### The Event Module

 The Event Module is similar to the Worker Module except each thread has a dedicated listener so that threads are not locked in wait.
-As of Apache 2.4 the Event Module is considered stable, for versions before 2.4, use Worker.
+As of Apache 2.4 the Event Module is considered stable, for versions before 2.4, use the [Worker Module](#the-worker-module).

 1. If you choose to keep the *event module* enabled, open `/etc/httpd/conf/httpd.conf` in your text editor, add this section to the end, and edit the values as needed.
 The following are the default values: